 Alternative Baltics Route

-If you are looking for an Eastern Europe itinerary through the Baltics that allows you to really dig deep into the region, then this route commencing in Vilnius and ending in Tallinn is a great option for you.
+If you are looking for an itinerary for Eastern Europe through the Baltics that allows you to really dig deep into the region, then this route commencing in Vilnius and ending in Tallinn is a great option for you.

 Kaunas – Lithuania’s second-largest city can be seen in about one full day, but it is still very much worth exploring.
 Kaunas boasts a lovely old town, one of Europe’s longest pedestrian streets, fantastic street art, fascinating museums, and an imposing medieval castle making it a can’t-miss stop in Lithuania.